maxtillberg/ICEBridge/README.md

 - 2022-11-03: Version 0.8.7 Possible to run scripts directly from Blender.
 This is only possible for scripts that creates OBJ-files.
 - 2022-11-01: Version 0.8.6 External shading objects can be imported without manual renaming.
 - 2022-10-31: Version 0.8.5 New window export function that uses temp zones and a custom script.
-This method deletes all exsisting zones and may create stray windows in corners depending on the bounding box of the window.
+This method deletes all existing zones and may create stray windows in corners depending on the bounding box of the window.
 The method ignores BIM-data.

 ## Notes

-- Windows and doors should have center of origin is the to center of mass (surface)
+- Windows and doors should have the center of origin as the to center of mass (surface)
 - Windows and doors import best if the rotation is not transformed.
 - The import can be quite slow, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
 - It is faster to import zones and building bodies without geometries.
 - Importing without geometry will make zones non editable in IDA ICE and building bodies are more often non editable.
-- Coplanar surfaces will not be merged automaticly if import without geometry is used.
+- Coplanar surfaces will not be merged automatically if import without geometry is used.
 - Building bodies can be created in Revit by deleting room bounding walls, floors and ceilings.
 - Spaces can be created from any closed volume, for example Revit rooms or spaces or IFCSpaces.
 - Building bodies and zones should if possible be created as objects that can be created in IDA ICE to be editable.